Tottenham Hotspur boss Roberto de Zerbi shrugs off criticism of win over weakened Aston Villa

 LONDON – Tottenham Hotspur manager Roberto de Zerbi said he had no qualms about profiting from Aston Villa’s weakened team after criticism of a vital win in his club’s fight to avoid relegation.

-De Zerbi’s side won 2-1 at much-changed Villa last weekend after Unai Emery rested his key players to prioritise their Europa League semi-final against Nottingham Forest, which they eventually won 4-1 on aggregate.
+His visiting side won 2-1 against a much-changed Villa side on May 3, after Unai Emery rested his key players to prioritise their Europa League semi-final second leg against Nottingham Forest, which they eventually won 4-0, and 4-1 on aggregate.

 Villa’s lacklustre performance sparked debate about their influence on the relegation dogfight, with Tottenham moving out of the English Premier League relegation zone after West Ham United’s defeat at Brentford 24 hours earlier.